Godfrey Miyanda: Political career

 He joined the growing opposition to Kenneth Kaunda and was later one of the senior members of the Movement for Multi-Party Democracy (MMD).
 He subsequently served under President Frederick Chiluba as Minister without Portfolio and National Secretary of the MMD until 1995.
 In 1993, after the resignation of Levy Mwanawasa, Miyanda was appointed as Vice President.
 At the 1995 MMD party convention he was elected the party's vice president.
 In 1997, he was demoted to the post of Minister of Education, although he remained the vice president of the MMD.

-Miyanda was expelled from the MMD, together with the famous twenty-two senior party officials, in 2001 for opposing President Chiluba's third presidential term bid.
-The third term bid was actively supported and led by Michael Sata, the National Secretary of the MMD.
+Miyanda was expelled from the MMD, together with twenty-two senior party officials, in May 2001 for opposing President Chiluba's third presidential term bid.

 Heritage Party

-Since 2001 Miyanda has served as president of the Heritage Party in Zambia.
+Miyanda went on to form the Heritage Party in Zambia.
 It was formed after his expulsion from the Movement for Multi-Party Democracy (MMD) in May 2001 for opposing the third term bid for president.
-In 2001 general elections, the party won four parliamentary seats in a unicameral Zambian parliament.
-The party also won a few local councilors positions across the country.
-However, the four members of parliament were poached by the then late Zambian president Levy Mwanawasa by including them in government ministerial positions to strengthen parliament numbers.
-In subsequent elections in 2006, the four members joined then ruling MMD party and heritage party lost all seats in parliament.
+At the 2001 general election, the party won four parliamentary seats in a unicameral Zambian parliament.
+However, the four members of parliament were included by the then Zambian president Levy Mwanawasa in government ministerial positions.
+In the next election in 2006, the four members joined then MMD party and the Heritage Party did not win any seats in parliament.

 Miyanda can be described as a perennial candidate.
-He unsuccessfully ran for president four times (2001, 2006, 2008 and 2011).
-After those losses, and parliamentary losses, he closed down the Heritage Party around 2015.
+He unsuccessfully ran for president five times (2001, 2006, 2008, 2011 and 2015).
+After those losses, and parliamentary losses, he closed down the Heritage Party after the 2015 Zambian presidential election.

 Sunset years

-In January of 2023, Miyanda indicated that he had no desire to return to politics.
+In January 2023, Miyanda indicated that he had no desire to return to politics.
 In November 2023 he headed an electoral observer mission to Madagascar.